 But if you understand that you should be rewarded maximally for being a blessing to humanity, Imparting children in ways their parents cannot, putting food on the tables of several people who work for you, then you honestly need to understand in clearer detail, all you need to do to earn maximum profit from that school in your hands.

-That education has become super-essential commodity and every one must purchase it for their children is a position too mere for you to engage in the business with little or no adherence to business principles, without which hardly any other business entity thrives.
+That education has become an obviously essential commodity and every one must purchase it for their children is a position too mere for you to engage in the business with little or no adherence to business principles without which hardly any other business entity thrives

 THIS MAY INTEREST YOU